If only the walls could talk

 For 60 odd years this simple yet effective hut served as a timely shelter for many a weary hunter, angler or tramper and at times the Kokatahi must’ve looked more like a Hilton than a well weathered outpost.

-After that, tuck yourself in and fall asleep proud in the knowledge that you’re now the latest player etched into it's illustrious past.
+Step inside… you’re now the latest player etched into it’s illustrious past.

 • The Kokatahi Biv